kraglesh/Moologic/Preplace/Implementation.md

 }
 ```

+#### How this works

+Its really simple, if you can't read code just get off this page; bascsailly checks for all buildings, checks for their health and if they are breakable next tick, it queues an action to replace the object.

 Inside the `handleTickUpdate` is where we will put our preplace; This loop can also be used for many other things.